sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - deprecated-methods/1000 - deprecated-key-value.md

 ---
 ## Deprecated

 This method is deprecated.
-[LLM-powered methods](doc:instruct) replace this method.
+[LLM-based methods](doc:instruct) replace this method.

 ## Decription